zephyrproject-rtos/zephyr/boards/arm/atsamd21_xpro/doc/index.rst

       :goals: flash
       :compact:

-   You should see "Hello World! arm" in your terminal.
+   You should see "Hello World! atsamd21_xpro" in your terminal.

 References
 **********